 Bíró-Nagy and Boros (2016) also make the observation that the Orbán government worked several elements of the programme of Jobbik into their policies, potentially because of the fear that Jobbik would take away voters from Fidesz.
-As they list, between 2010-2014 the government decided on "crisis taxes levied on large corporations; the nationalisation of mandatory private pension-funds; the inclusion of a reference to the so-called Holy Crown (a historical reference with relevance especially to nationalists) and to Christianity in the new constitution; school visits to formerly Hungarian areas outside the current national borders; removing monuments and renaming streets as Jobbik had proposed; a national day of commemoration on the 1920 Treaty of Trianon, when Hungary lost large parts of its territory; and a more forceful policy towards the EU" (Bíró-Nagy - Boros, 2016, p.
+Among others, they list the crisis taxes on large corporations, the reference to the Holy Crown in the constitution and the introduction of the national commemoration day about Trianon as prime examples.
+(Bíró-Nagy - Boros, 2016, p.
 255) While these policies did not stop Jobbik's rise, the party's popularity actually decreased during the refugee crisis where both Fidesz and Jobbik took a strong anti-immigrant stance.
 (Bíró-Nagy - Boros, 2016) On the other hand, Böcskei and Molnár (2017) argue that Fidesz implemented policies that were in their programmes too in the first place or were ideologically in line with their plans.
 Thus, the idea that Fidesz implemented Jobbik's programme is at least a debatable statement.